microsoft/CCF/doc/design/index.rst

 Technical Overview
 ==================

-Technical overview of CCF.
+This section presents an in-depth technical overview of CCF.
+For a more high-level overview, please read :doc:`/concepts` first.

 .. toctree::
     :maxdepth: 1
-    :hidden:
+    :caption: Contents:

     constitution
     consensus
     cryptography
     performance
     threading